6/22/2020 1:47:01 PM

 The best natural fertilizer for your grass is the mulch, or grass itself.
 The grass clippings you make each time you mow contain rich nutrients like nitrogen, potassium and phosphorus.

 When grass is mulched into tiny clippings, microorganisms living on the soil bed break down the mulch and release those nutrients back into the soil – feeding your lawn.
 Additionally, creating a habitable ecosystem for those useful microorganisms enhances the ability for a lawn to fight off lawn disease and mold.

 Mulching will require a mulch kit to cut your grass clippings into fine, highly decomposable grass clippings.
-Read more about mulching in a blog we published earlier this year.
+You can shop mulch kits here.

 In addition to mulching, natural compost can return nutrients back into your landscape and help thicken your grass and fill in brown spots.
 Remember to apply lightly because you don't want to completely cover your lawn and choke your grass.

 Step 3: How to Save Water and Maintain a Healthy Lawn

 The EPA estimates that watering lawns accounts for anywhere from 30 to 60 percent of water consumption during the summer in the U.S. When responsible irrigation practices are overlooked, overwatering can occur, drowning grass roots, inviting weeds and promoting lawn fungus growth.

 A general rule of thumb is to water deeply, less often and during a cool time of day.
 When watering, the moisture needs to access the roots to be effective.
 That means you should remove excess layers of thatch, which is dead grass buildup on the top of the soil bed, before watering.
 Too much thatch will prevent water from reaching the roots.